DAFoam/DAFoam.github.io/_posts/2022-05-04-dafoam-workshop-2022.md

 If you are interested, please [register from here](https://docs.google.com/forms/d/e/1FAIpQLSfbDdNzl0HEPEYeDShr8HGTOld4snHzN-5YUE7lFosAhOuk0g/viewform?usp=sf_link).
 We also have a few optional survey questions that can help us better prepare the workshop materials.
 Once done, you will see the confirmation message with the Zoom link on your web browser.
 We will email you the detailed agenda and slides before the workshop.

+**NOTE**: We assume you are familiar with DAFoam v2.
+If not, please check the 2021 Workshop [Slides](https://github.com/DAFoam/workshops/blob/main/2021_Summer/slides/2021_Summer_Workshop.pdf) and Videos (https://www.youtube.com/channel/UCr9SKeQBuntzYf-3ubtfzmQ) before the meeting.
 This workshop has hands-on examples, so we strongly recommend you install Docker (https://dafoam.github.io/mydoc_get_started_download_docker.html) and Paraview (https://www.paraview.org/download/) before the meeting.

 We look forward to seeing you.